BrantKeener/liri-node-app/README.md

 ## Demo

-To view the demonstration video, please go to the "video" file at the top of this repository, and download the video.
+To view the demonstration video, please go to https://brantkeener.github.io/Backend-Demos/

 ## Tech/framework Used